gooddata/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 The sample code wraps these functions with an object named `ReactContentRenderer`.

 ## Step 2.
-Build the bundle.
+Build the bundle

-To build the bundle and copy the CSS style sheet from the@gooddata/react-componentspackage, run the following commands:
+To build the bundle and copy the CSS style sheet from the the@gooddata/react-components package, run the following commands:

 ```bash
 webpack --config webpack.conf.jscp'./node_modules/@gooddata/react-components/styles/css/main.css'dist/gooddata_react_components_bundle.css